-three identical sons confront their father over past misdeeds, with shocking consequences.
-From Caryl Churchill, one of the world's greatest living playwrights, comes a "stunning" (The New York Times) and suspenseful exploration of identity, parenthood, and the ethics of human cloning.
+In the near future, three identical sons confront their father over past misdeeds, with shocking consequences.
+From Caryl Churchill, one of the world's greatest living playwrights, comes a psychological stage thriller that will leave audiences reeling.
+Critics are calling it "fascinating", "intense", "skillful", "stunning", and "remarkable".

 Lively pre-performance discussions (and snacks!) provide a behind-the-scenes look into the play with Resident Dramaturg Gina Pisasale and a member of the cast.
 Add Scoop to your shopping cart for only $5 when purchasing A Number tickets, or purchase separately here.